 To combat the bad smell in the cabin spray a little fragrance just to be sympathetic to those surrounding you.
 The last thing you want to get into a conflict with any other passenger.

-While doing so, apologize to the surrounding passengers as we all know cats poop have a really bad stench.
+While doing so, apologize to the surrounding passengers as we all know cat poop has a really bad stench.
+The PET HOUSE AIR FRESHNER is a great odor neutralizer that’s safe for cats.

 2. Get pet diapers